skoelle/kctl-tui/SPEC.md

 - Split view v1 fixed at 2 status panes + 1 control pane (3 panes total).
 - No RBAC/permission checks before executing sensitive actions — the tool assumes existing kubectl permissions.
-- Configuration file format (`config.yaml`) is a proposal, not finally agreed; concrete label keys, context names, and namespace names are project-specific and belong exclusively in the user's local, unversioned configuration, not in this document or the source code.
+- Configuration file format (`config.yaml`) is defined and implemented;
+  concrete label keys, context names, and namespace names are project-specific and belong exclusively in the user's local, unversioned configuration, not in this document or the source code.
 - Native Windows (without WSL) remains a secondary platform with manual